NexusMutual/smart-contracts/README.md

 npm test
 ```

-You can deploy the contracts edit `truffle-config.js` with the require network and run:
+To deploy the contracts, edit `truffle-config.js` with the required network and run:
 ```
 npx truffle deploy
 ```